-An entryway deck is like a front porch, but not completely covered overhead.
+An entryway deck is like a front porch but not completely covered overhead.
 The decking composite or wood steps and platforms are part of the total architectural design and sometimes with built-in benches or planter boxes.

 Materials, shape and design complement the architecture of the house, making deck and home look like they were built at the same time, by the same builder and not as an awkward, added-on afterthought.

 Wood entryway decks can be as simple as a few connected platforms leading up to the front door (pictured), to a front courtyard deck area that is basically an outdoor room one enters before stepping foot inside the actual house.Continue to 9 of 11 below.